Tax Penalty Calculator

 • Your income details (taxes paid in the previous year and your current income)

-Can you pay quarterly taxes all at once?
+Can I pay estimated taxes all at once?

 How can I save on taxes?

 Even if you end up paying a tax penalty, you can save money in other ways.
 Tax deductions can help lower your tax liability and reduce the overall taxes you’ll owe.
-There are two ways to take deductions: the standard or itemized deduction.
-If you work from home and consider it your primary workplace, you can take advantage of deductions, including the home office deduction, the internet and phone deduction, the home office expense deduction or even the rent tax deduction.
-If you travel for work, you can write off transportation costs, accommodations and even your rental car.
+If you travel for work you can write off transportation costs, accommodations and even your rental car.
 The possibilities are vast when it comes to tax deductions, as long as it’s ordinary and necessary for your line of work.
-Tax deductions are a great way to save on taxes.
+A 1099 tax calculator can help find all your business deductions.

 FAQs